ninjanoir/cajoo/README.md

 - An Apollo client configured with credentials to connect to a staging environment with mock data
 - Some GraphQL queries to fetch data and examples of how it can be used

-## Context

 ## Challenge

+You have been provided access to a staging environment with mock data about a very special customer.

-_Display summary information for a customer as if you were a member of the customer service team_
+_Display summary information for this customer as if you were a member of the customer service team_

-#### Your challenge is to clone this repository and create a small web application to visualize the users information, so that looking at it is valuable to a member of the customer service team

-How you do that is up to you - feel free to make up your own mind and get challenged by the interviewer before starting to write any code.
+You should at least display the following:

+- The total # of orders made by this customer
+- The total amount spent by this customer
+- The AOV (average order value) for this customer
+- The list of the last orders with:
+  - order number
+  - delivery address
+  - total_basket
+  - amount_paid
+  - total_refunds
+  - voucher used

+**⭐️ Bonus**: Dig out the data model and display additional information about the user that you may find interesting.

+### ❓ Feel free to ask the interviewer about the meaning of the different tables

 ## Deliverables

+- We will do a voice over your code at the end of the interview
-- Put your code on Github and send us the link to the repository
+- Put your code on a private Github repository and invite us over so we can have another look afterwards

 ## Usage